 Shareholders of ILG received 0.165 shares of our common stock and \$14.75 in cash for each share of ILG common stock.
-The following table presents the fair value of each class of consideration transferred at the Acquisition Date, as adjusted at June 30, 2019.
+The following table presents the fair value of each class of consideration transferred at the Acquisition Date, as finalized at September 30, 2019.